Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Examples

-In this section we will consider the application of log-Gaussian Cox processes in three increasingly complicated situations and demonstrate the applicability of our methods.
-The first case study is a rather pedestrian example of a LGCP with covariates fitted to a real data set observed everywhere in a rectangular area.
-This is exactly the situation considered in \citet{art451} and \citet{tech94}, who use the standard LGCP approximation on a lattice.
+We consider the application of log-Gaussian Cox processes in three increasingly complicated situations.
+In the first, a log-Gaussian Cox process with covariates is fitted to a real data set observed everywhere in a rectangular area \citep{art451, illianalb:11}.
 The second example is a simulation study in the vein of \citet{Chakraborty2011}, where the point pattern is incompletely observed due to varying sampling effort across the region of interest.
-The third case study is where, in our opinion, the power of our method is best showcased.
-Inspired by the problem of mapping the risk associated with freak waves on oceans, we have constructed a point process defined only on the world's oceans.
-This is a point process over a very irregular, multiply connected bounded region on a sphere and, to the best of our knowledge, there is no other method that can solve this problem.
+The third case-study is inspired by the problem of mapping the risk associated with freak waves on oceans.
+We have constructed a point process defined only on the world's oceans, i.e.,\ over a very irregular, multiply-connected bounded region on a sphere.
+To the best of our knowledge, no other method can be practically extended to fit a log-Gaussian Cox process in this situation.

+The examples are run using the \texttt{R-INLA} package \citep{art451,martins2013bayesian} which implements both the stochastic partial differential equation models and the integrated nested Laplace approximation in the statistical computing language \texttt{R} \citep{RManual}.
+Wherever not specified otherwise, we use independent Gaussian prior distributions with mean $0$ and variance $100$ on $\log\kappa$ and $\log\tau$.
+In all examples, $\alpha=2$.